 So you just received a job offer from the company you have been interviewing for weeks!
-Congrats—take a break and relax… Well, you have one last thing on your agenda to accomplish before you’re entirely done with the job searching process.
+Congrats—take a break and relax… Well, you have one last thing on your agenda to accomplish before you’re entirely done with the job-searching process.
 And that my friend is accepting the offer.
 But first, you have to ask yourself some questions.
 Are you happy with the compensation model?
 Does it match what you had in mind for the position?
 Salary negotiation has always received such a negative connotation.
-Compensation conversations can show employers your conscientiousness, assiduous.
+Compensation conversations can show employers your conscientiousness, and assiduousness.
 Hopefully, the tips below can benefit your confidence and allow for a successful salary negotiation.

 1. Research your position’s salary.

 What is the average salary of your position in your field of work?
 This is the first thing you should research when it comes to dealing with an upcoming salary negotiation meeting.
 Leverage PayScale or Glassdoor.
-These are two sites that give you insight into what people in the same position made compensation wise.
+These are two sites that give you insight into what people in the same position made compensation-wise.
 This will help you when going into the conversation so you can be prepared on the range your employer is intending on.

 3. Don’t shy away from walking away.